Ivan Adamovich: Biography

 Adamovich came from an old noble family based in the region of the Serbian Banat Military Frontier (now part of Serbia and Romania), where his father Stepan Adamovich, an officer in the Austrian military in 1752 emigrated with his family to Imperial Russia.
 After graduating from the Cadet Corps in Saint Petersburg, he joined the Imperial Russian Army as a young, career soldier.

 He was a lieutenant colonel with the Preobrazhensky Regiment before being promoted to major general and appointed chef of the Pavlovsky Grenadier Regiment on 14 February 1789.
 He was awarded the Russian Order of Saint Anna on 10 November 1796.
 Two years later, on 26 August 1798, he took his first retirement, but a few years later he became determined to be in the army, once again.
 On 8 January 1807, during the War of the Fourth Coalition, he was awarded a Golden Weapon "For Bravery".
 On 13 May 1809 a patent for the rank of General was issued to Major General Ivan Adamovich signed by Alexander I and Count Aleksey Arakcheyev for Adamovich's conspicuous role in the War of the Fifth Coalition.
 Three years later, he retired for the second time, but on 5 September 1812, he returned to the army once again, joining his comrade-at-arms in the Battle of Borodino.

-In the autumn of 1812 Field Marshall Mikhail Kutuzov determined to create a proper reserve from the Narodnoe Opolchenie or people's militia.
+In the autumn of 1812 Field Marshal Mikhail Kutuzov determined to create a proper reserve from the Narodnoe Opolchenie or people's militia.
 In October he sent Ivan Adamovich to Arzramas to organize reserve formations as part of this program.
 This done, in 1813 Adamovich was named to serve as commander of one of four brigades making up to 20,000- men Reserve Army that backed the main Russian force as it crossed the Niemen river.

 Finally, on 16 December 1813, he retired for good.